safehopper/SafeHopper_Server/README.md

 * **Modify Existing User**

-  Updates a user's information in the user pool
+  Updates a user's phone, firstName, and/or lastName attributes in the user pool.
+The email and password sent are used to authenticate the user first, then the sent values will overwrite the existing values for phone, firstName, and lastName.

   * ***URL***